 As you’re reading this I may or may not have power (thank goodness for auto-scheduling!)
 Is Hurricane Sandy as big of a mess as the weather people are predicting?
 We’ll find out soon enough.
 Jeff, Sofi and I are stocked up with emergency booze, emergency board games, emergency candy and of course emergency cat food.
 Yes yes we also have batteries and what not.
+And we may have some eggnog cookies on hand as well.

 I’m sure we’ll be just fine.
 I like a good storm every now and then as long as everyone stays safe.
 Stay off the roads and have a hurricane party with your loved ones!